 For example, if a couple has been married for 18 years, a military spouse may be entitled to 18 years of accrued retirement benefits, as long as the couple is residing in Texas at the time of the divorce.
 Residence is often a major consideration in the dissolution of a marriage.
 It is important that you consult with an attorney who understands what constitutes or what is does not constitute residence by a member of the armed services under the law.
 Attorneys Randy Wilson and Kristin Postell can help you keep what is rightfully yours.

 A Note about military divorce Unless a military divorce occurs after retirement, the non-serving spouse will GENERALLY lose his or her medical benefits.
 Children will GENERALLY receive medical care under TRICARE until they are 18 or graduate from high school.

 Asset Division In Military Divorce

 In any military divorce, the following assets must be accounted for and assigned an accurate value:

 - Ownership in a business

 - Stocks and insurance policies

 - Debt such as mortgages or credit card debt

 You only get one chance to get a military divorce right.
-Contact attorney Randy Wilson for a free consultation.
-He will help you understand your rights and provide the information you need to make wise decisions.
+Contact attorneys Randy Wilson and Kristin Postell for a free consultation.
+We can help you understand your rights and provide the information you need to make wise decisions.